iuec/current-spec-issues/README.md

 This repository is for recording and tracking legacy issues with the NHS 111 IM&T Standards (including the Technical / Interoperability specification).

 ### Raising Issues
-If you have something you'd like to raise, simply create an issue in this repository.
+If you have something you'd like to raise, [create an issue](https://github.com/iuec/current-spec-issues/issues) in this repository.
 You should provide information about the issue, including:
 * Brief summary of the issue
 * Which specifications the issue is related to